FineUploader/fine-uploader/readme.md

 <br/>
 ### Instance methods ###
 * `log(String message)` - Outputs a message to the javascript console, if possible.
 * `setParams(Object newParams)` - Set the parameters sent along with the request after initializing the uploader.
 It can be nicely used in `onSubmit` callback.
+See the [associated blog post](http://blog.fineuploader.com/2012/11/include-params-in-request-body-or-query.html) covering Fine Uploader params for more details.
 * `uploadStoredFiles()` - If `!autoUpload`, this will begin uploading all queued files.
 * `clearStoredFiles()` - Clears the internal list of stored files.
 Only applicable when `autoUpload` is set to false.
 * `getInProgress()` - Returns the number of files that are either currently uploading or files waiting in line for upload.